Johan Renck: Film and television

 Renck was set to direct the pilot episode to Dune: Prophecy.
 But on 28 February 2023, it was announced that he left the project due to a creative overhaul.

 In March 2023, he signed to direct a film adaptation of The Prisoner in His Palace, a novel based on the 12 soldiers who guarded Saddam Hussein in the months previous to his execution.
 He also signed to direct a TV adaptation of the novel The Day of the Triffids for Amazon Studios.

-In April 2024 he was announced to be directing the TV series Caledonian Road, written by Will Smith based on the novel of the same name by Andrew O'Hagan.
+In April 2024. he was announced to be directing the TV series Caledonian Road, written by Will Smith based on the novel of the same name by Andrew O'Hagan.

-In February 2025 Renck was announced to be directing A Ladder To The Sky, based on the novel of the same name by John Boyne and written by Andres Heinz, Mickey Down and Konrad Kay.
+In February 2025, Renck was announced to be directing A Ladder To The Sky, based on the novel of the same name by John Boyne and written by Andres Heinz, Mickey Down and Konrad Kay.

+In December 2025, Renck was announced to be directing the upcoming Netflix live-action adaptation of the Assassin's Creed video game series.

 Personal life

 He is married to Elin Renck and has four children.